 Meet Andrew Harvie, plant collector Andy's Rare Plants

-If you like rare and unusual plants, make your way to Andy’s Rare Plants stall at Collectors’ this year, where Andrew Harvie and his mates will have things you’ve never seen before.
+If you like rare and unusual plants, make your way to Andy’s Rare Plants stall at Collectors’ this year, where Andrew Harvie and his mates will have plants you’ve never seen before.

+Anything else?
 Keith has developed a new red lily that’s a cross between Brunsvigia marginata, which is commonly called a Josephine lily, and Amaryllis belladonna.
-It’s an absolute breakthrough - possibly the world's first red amaryllis.
+It’s an absolute break through - possibly the world's first red amaryllis.
 It has a very dark -pinky-red flower that looks like the old-fashioned ‘naked ladies’ in shape.
-The registered name for it is Amarygia Bozandycol, being a mash-up of all our names - Andrew, Colin and Keith, Keith being fondly known as Boris.
+The registered name for it is Amarygia 'Bozandycol', being a mash-up of all our names - Andrew, Colin and Keith, Keith being fondly known as Boris.
+Meet Boris - below!